petertang/JourFait/README.md

 Then use the stage task to prepare your deployment

+For Play 2.0, 2.1 or 2.2 use

     play clean compile stage

+For Play 2.3 use

+    activator clean compile stage

 And add your changes to git's index, commit and push the repo upstream: